A Green approach to healthcare

 -

-The project implemented a Construction Indoor Air Quality Management Plan to encourage the reduction in indoor air quality problems arising from construction works, for the comfort and wellbeing of construction workers and building occupants.
+Additionally, a Construction Indoor Air Quality Management Plan was implemented to minimise indoor air quality issues during construction, safeguarding the health and comfort of both construction workers and future building occupants.

 ENHANCED INDOOR ENVIRONMENTAL QUALITY